overclocked-2124/Odin-Recipes/README.md

 # Odin-Recipes
-This is a project in the OdinProject course which is aprt of intro to HTML
+This is a project in the OdinProject course which is aprt of intro to HTML.

+It is just basically html.